Social Action

 Our Vision

-Every college campus, every semester, there is a course where students learn about democracy and change by doing them.
+On every campus every semester there is a course where students learn about social action by doing it.

 The Need